Today we are sharing a pattern to make a fun set of Pirate themed Perler Beads.

-I was thinking about what we could make to share with you for the Talk Like a Pirate Day blog hop we are participating in and decided to try my hand at some Pirate Perler Bead creations.
+I was thinking about what we could make to share with you for the Talk Like a Pirate Day blog hop we are participating in and decided to try my hand at making some Pirate Perler Bead Patterns.

 Quite a long time ago I used to create things out of polymer clay and sell them at craft shows and in art stores.
 It was really enjoyable.
 Now I am finding myself getting rather obsessed with these colorful little melty beads and am also enjoying the design process.